Razadan1/My_revision/0x00-Shell_navigation/alx-low_level_programming/betty.md

 ## Installing betty
 Installing betty is very simple and doesn't take time.
 ### Steps to installing betty
 - Step 1: Have a betty repo in which it is licensed and all rules are intact.
-If you don't have any you can go to [betty](https://github.com/alx-tools/Betty)
+If you don't have any you can go to [betty](https://github.com/alx-tools/Betty) repo.
 - Step 2: Go to the betty repository.
-- Step 3: Clone the betty repo to your local machine
+- Step 3: Clone the betty repo to your local machine.
-- Step 4: cd into your betty directory
+- Step 4: cd into your betty directory.
 - Step 5: Install the linter with 'sudo ./install.sh' on your terminal
 - step 6: Create a new file called betty and copy the script below